shahzadlone/lonefiles/.vim/README.md

  5) An auto command to detect any file that starts with `.bash_` or `.bash-` as a bash file, which are also hidden files.

+---

+ 6) Additional autocommands to help vim detect a filetype according to my preference, ONLY if vim fails to detect it.

+ * Note: There is a difference between: set `filetype=sh` and `setfiletype sh`.
+The first one tells vim to set the filetype.
+The second tells vim to ONLY set the filetype, if no filetype was was previously detected or set.

 </p> </details>

 ---